merpig/classManager/README.md

     - ```Add all solved algorithms unit``` Select a unit to add all the solved algorithms to.
     - ```Remove unit``` Select a unit to remove.
     - ```Back``` Returns to the main prompts.
-        - This will occassionally break and not work, due to some missing callbacks.
-Currently working on a fix.
     - ```Exit``` Exits the application.

 - Resetting classManager